goharbor/harbor-cluster-operator/docs/reconcile_flow.md

     When the available replicas of redis is equal to `.spec.redis.replicas` in Redis CR.
     And the available replicas of redis sentinel is equal to `.spec.sentinel.replicas` is Redis CR.

+    And using `PING` command to check redis can be connected.

  - PostgreSQL

     In Postgres CR's status, there is string field named `PostgresClusterStatus`, which indicates whether the PostgreSQL services is Healthy.